Asami Sato: Book One: Air (2012)

 Asami Sato first appears in the series in the season one episode "The Voice in the Night", wherein she meets Mako by hitting him with her moped in a minor traffic accident.
 Recognizing him as the captain of the pro-bending team "Fire Ferrets", she invites him out to dinner by way of apology.
-A fan of pro-bending, she offers to become the team's sponsor.
+She being a fan of pro-bending, she offers to become the team's sponsor.
 She meets Korra at a gala thrown in her honor by Tarrlok, commenting that Mako had told her much about her and making Korra jealous.
 On a date with Mako in Republic City Park, she expresses her trust in him while resting against him.
 She was a supporter of the "Fire Ferrets" and visible in attending their matches.
 Without running it by her father, Asami offers Mako and his brother Bolin a place to stay at her father's estate in the aftermath of an Equalist attack on the Pro-bending Arena.
 Asami takes the brothers and Korra to a racetrack to watch the test-driving of the Satomobiles.
 Noticing Korra's excitement in seeing them, she takes her on a ride while at the same time racing against one of the drivers, encouraging her to "mix it up sometimes."
 This is the first time Asami and Korra are mutually friendly to each other.
 Asami's mother is later revealed to have been murdered during a triad robbery of their mansion when she was six years old.
 Her father, Hiroshi Sato, maintained a hatred of all benders thereafter - this is his motivation for joining the Equalists, an anti-bending movement that served as the antagonistic group of season one.
-Upon discovering her father's role, Asami joins with Korra, Bolin, and Mako, to form Team Avatar, turning against her father.
+Upon discovering her father's role, Asami joins with Korra, Bolin, and Mako, to form the Team Avatar, turning against her father.
 This leads to a battle against Hiroshi Sato and his mecha, during which her father attempts to kill her.
 With Bolin's help, she defeats and captures Hiroshi.
 Asami's relationship with Mako faces difficulty when she becomes suspicious of him having romantic feelings for Korra when he only briefly addresses her before continuing his search for her, leading her to wonder why he is so concerned.
 She questions Bolin about it and presses the evasive earthbender about his brother, who he reveals previously shared a kiss with Korra.
 Following the group finding her, she confronted Mako over their kiss and when he tried to schedule their conversation for another time, she alluded to the possibility of breaking up with him before they could do so.
 She shows her disappointment with Mako exclusively, not blaming Korra for the deterioration of their relationship.
 Mako later pulls her aside to express how much he cares for her.
 In response, Asami relates her own positive feelings for him and kisses him on the cheek, ending their romance on a good note.